Coarse-median preserving automorphisms

 Our aim is to investigate Questions~\ref{Q1} and~\ref{Q2} when $G$ is a RAAG or, more generally, a cocompactly cubulated group.
 These are just two of the many basic questions that have been fully solved for $\out F_n$, but have so far remained out of the limelight for the groups $\out\A_{\G}$.

 One quickly realises that it is necessary to impose some restrictions on $\varphi\in\aut\A_{\G}$ if the two questions are to be fruitfully addressed.
-To begin with, it is not hard to construct automorphisms of $F_2\x\Z$ whose fixed subgroup is infinitely generated (Example~\ref{not fg fix}), which would prevent us from relying on the tools of geometric group theory in relation to Question~\ref{Q1}.
+To begin with, it is not hard to construct automorphisms of $F_2\x\Z$ whose fixed subgroup is infinitely generated (Example~\ref{mother of all evil}), which would prevent us from relying on the tools of geometric group theory in relation to Question~\ref{Q1}.
 In addition, when $G=\Z^n$, it should heuristically always be possible to equivariantly collapse the space $X$ in Question~\ref{Q2} to a copy of $\R$, which forces $\varphi\in {\rm GL}_n\Z$ to have a positive eigenvalue.

-We choose to consider the subgroup of \emph{untwisted automorphisms} $U(\A_{\G})\leq\aut\A_{\G}$, which was introduced by Charney, Stambaugh and Vogtmann in \cite{CSV} and further studied in \cite{Hensel-Kielak}.
+We choose to consider the subgroup of \emph{untwisted automorphisms} $U(\A_{\G})\leq\aut\A_{\G}$, which was introduced by Day in \cite{Day-peak} (with the name of ``long-range automorphisms'') and further studied by Charney, Stambaugh and Vogtmann \cite{CSV} and Hensel and Kielak \cite{Hensel-Kielak}.
 This can be defined as the subgroup generated by a certain subset of the Laurence--Servatius generators for $\aut\A_{\G}$ \cite{Laurence,Servatius}, excluding generators that ``resemble'' too closely elements of ${\rm GL}_n\Z$.

 The subgroup $U(\A_{\G})\leq\aut\A_{\G}$ displays stronger similarities to $\aut F_n$ and often makes up a large portion of the entire group $\aut\A_{\G}$.
 For instance, $U(F_n)=\aut F_n$ and $U(\A_{\G})$ always contains the kernel of the homomorphism $\aut\A_{\G}\ra{\rm GL}_n\Z$ induced by the $(\aut\A_{\G})$--action on the abelianisation of $\A_{\G}$.